ChaniseS/Stock-Analysis/README.md

 # Summary of Stock Analysis

-## Explaination of the Advantages and Disadvantages of refactoring any Code.
+## 1. Explanation of the Advantages and Disadvantages of refactoring any Code.

 **Advantages:**